Seagate/cortx-prvsnr/test/README.md

   - **ssh_config** - path to ssh_config from fixture
   - **project_path** - path of local ees-prvsnr repository from fixture
   - **host_repo_dir** - path to copy ees-prvsnr
-- Returns: path of copied repository
+- Returns: path of copied repository on the `host`

 ### conftest.py